jedick/chem16S/README.md

 # chem16S

-### Chemical metrics of community reference proteomes from 16S rRNA data
+### Chemical metrics of community reference proteomes from taxonomic classifications

 This R package implements the method described in [Dick and Tan (2023)](https://doi.org/10.1007/s00248-022-01988-9) for combining **RDP Classifier** output with **reference proteomes** of archaea and bacteria to generate the amino acid compositions of **community reference proteomes**.